aneeshpavan/aneeshpavan/README.md

 ### Heylo, welcome to my profile 🦊

 I’m Aneesh Pavan Prodduturu, but it’s okay to call me Aneesh or Prodduturu (Just not Pavan 😬).
-I'm a photophile and a nephrophile.
+I'm a Photophile 📸 and a Nephophile ☁️.

 - 🛸 Currently an intern at SYKE (All about Legal Tech)
 - 💻 Studying Bachelors of Technology - Computer Science & Engineering at Lovely Professional University